San Diego Motorcycle Accidents Lawyer

 Below you can find some of the answers to the frequently asked questions you might have about hiring an attorney.
-If you don’t see your question on this list, the Gomez Trial Attorneys are dedicated and available at (619) 237-3490 to schedule a free consultation. there you can ask, learn, and discuss all aspects of your injury and how we can assist you in filing your claim.
+If you don’t see your question on this list, Gomez Trial Attorneys are dedicated and available at (619) 237-3490 to schedule a free consultation. there you can ask, learn, and discuss all aspects of your injury and how we can assist you in filing your claim.

 Some motorcycle victims and their families forego contacting a lawyer after a severe accident because they are worried about the cost of the attorney.
 This tragedy often involves victims receiving inadequate settlement amounts after suffering severe injuries, if they recover any losses at all.
 When you suffer serious harm as a result of another party’s negligence, you shouldn’t have to shoulder the financial consequences, including your own attorney fees.
-It is industry standard for personal injury attorneys, including those who represent motorcycle accident injury victims, to offer free case evaluations and handle cases on a contingency fee basis.
+It is industry standard for San Diego personal injury attorneys, including those who represent motorcycle accident injury victims, to offer free case evaluations and handle cases on a contingency fee basis.

 When law firms take cases on contingency, clients don’t have to pay anything up front or out of pocket.
 In most cases, they will sign an agreement with the law firm that states the firm will deduct its fees from any compensation it secures for the client.
 Compensation might come from a negotiated settlement with an insurance company or court-awarded damages following a trial.